FIWARE/tutorials.Big-Data-Flink/README.md

 Once this field is filled in, we can click the **Submit** button and we will see that out job is running.
 Now we can open a door and see the lamp turning on.

+## Running examples locally

+For running locally we should download [IntelliJ](https://www.jetbrains.com/idea/download) and open the `job` directory of the project using [Maven](https://www.jetbrains.com/help/idea/maven-support.html#maven_import_project_start).
+Use JDK 1.8

+## IntelliJ (optional)

+[IntelliJ](https://www.jetbrains.com/idea/) is an IDE that eases the development of Scala programs.
+We will use it to write and run our code.